frying-pan/NotepadPP-PythonScript-Mouse-Gesture/README.md

 Features :
-  * SHIFT + double-left-click			: select from clicked point/selection the whole word, with custom special characters
   * CTRL + SHIFT + double-left-click	: select from clicked point/selection the whole bracket : () [] {} + <>, left-most pair in case of mismatch
   * ALT + SHIFT + double-left-click	: select from clicked point/selection the whole quote : "" '', left-most pair in case of mismatch
+  * CTRL + right-click					: select from clicked point/selection the whole word, with custom special characters
-  * ALT + right-click					: select from clicked point/selection until space/space-like chars are met : space/tab/cr/lf etc...
+  * SHIFT + right-click					: select from clicked point/selection until space/space-like chars are met : space/tab/cr/lf etc...
   * right-click						: prevent right-click from losing current text selection and moving the cursor
   * optional auto-copy new selection to clipboard and/or console